dmbarbour/wikilon/docs/AwelonLang.md

 Awelon doesn't specify a type description language, but we're free to use strings or data structures.
 Static analysis tools should recognize de-facto standards by ad-hoc means, such as a version comment within the type description.

 *Aside:* Type descriptions related to words can generally be moved outside of mainline code, into auxiliary definitions.
 But it's better to use annotations even within these auxiliary definitions, to avoid relying on naming conventions.
 E.g. `foo_type = [[foo][type description](type)]`.

-## Hierarchical Dictionaries

-For several [application models](ApplicationModel.md), it is convenient if multiple agents can use their own definitions or operate in securely confined sandboxes without conflict.
-We might even wish to treat some "dictionaries" as documents, databases, or data resources that can be safely shared and synchronized.
-To support these models, I propose a concept of *hierarchical dictionaries*.
-A dictionary may contain other dictionaries and reference them.

-We'll use an `@dict` suffix to reference a component dictionary.

-        bar@d       (has behavior of `bar` from dictionary `@d`) 42@d        => [41 succ]@d
-        [41 succ]@d => [41@d succ@d]
-        "hello"@d   => [104 "ello"]@d
-        (eq_z)@d    (behavior of (eq_z) in dictionary `@d`)

-Dictionaries are named using words prefixed by `@`.
-Hence, dictionary names do not conflict with normal words.
-The dictionary suffix is second class: it must directly modify an atom or block.
-Whitespace is not permitted before the `@dict` suffix.

-References are strictly hierarchical - i.e. a definition can reference a contained dictionary, but a contained dictionary cannot reference its host.
-Consequently, every dictionary must be fully self-contained.
-In practice, contained dictionaries will replicate a lot of common dependency code such as natural numbers and arithmetic.
-A representation of dictionaries with effective structure sharing will be essential for efficient storage.

-A localizing evaluator may remove the dictionary suffix when it doesn't affect behavior.
-For example, if `42@d` has the same behavior as `42` then we are free to rewrite the former to the latter.
-Common elements, such as the `a b c d` primitives, labels `:label` and `.label`, and most annotations can easily be localized.

 ## Editable Views